appcelerator-archive/ti.millennialmedia/documentation/index.md

 # Ti.MillennialMedia Module

+## WARNING

+Ads won't show up in the Android Emulator 2.3, and using the module may crash the app.
+This is due to a bug in the Android emulator that has been fixed in later versions, and is not present in earlier versions.
+Real devices running Android 2.3 will not have this problem.

 ## Description

 Mobile Advertising with Millennial Media.
 Partner with the largest and highest quality mobile advertising network to